In the heart of San Francisco, you find the soul of Classic Tokyo Style Shoyu Ramen.

 When asked about the intimacy of small Ramen shops in Japan, compared to the current bigger location, Leo says, “Personally, I like to see people eat, interact with them and learn how they eat.

 In Japan, I think Ramen is food for common people.
 When the shop is smaller, chefs can focus more on Ramen.
 Originally, I wanted to open a shop similar to Japanese style, and we couldn’t find any place in San Francisco.
 It was either big or, well, bigger.
 So, we just have to approach my customer differently.”

 Surely, at Kirimachi Ramen, they approach differently.
 He makes broth from scratch and noodles from scratch.
 Leo also offers “customization” which is written on the menu.

-Before he started Kirimachi Ramen, Leo worked as a manager at hotels and also a waiter at sushi restaurant.
+Before he started Kirimachi Ramen, Leo worked as a manager at hotels and also a waiter at a sushi restaurant.
 He even has MBA.
-“I always wanted to make Ramen and that is why I started Ramen shop.”
+“I always wanted to make Ramen and that is why I started a Ramen shop.”
 Leo is self-taught.
-He never worked at Ramen shop, though, he did attend one-week Ramen class in Tokyo and learned how to make broth and noodles.
+He never worked at a Ramen shop, though, he did attend a one-week Ramen class in Tokyo and learned how to make broth and noodles.

 When I tasted Leo’s Yuzu Shoyu Ramen, it was similar to Tokyo style Shoyu Ramen they used to make a few decades ago.